stryker-mutator/stryker-handbook/stryker/technical-reference/README.md

 ![Initial test run](diagrams/2.initial-test-run.png)

-As you can see first the input files are transpiled using the configured transpilers.
+As you can see first, the input files are transpiled using the configured transpilers.
-This process is done entirely in-memory for performance reasons.
+This process is done entirely in memory for performance reasons.
 Next, the transpiled output is used to configure a `Sandbox`.
-This in turn will copy the transpiled files to a a sub-folder in the .stryker-temp directory.
+This, in turn, will copy the transpiled files to a a sub-folder in the .stryker-temp directory.

 See the [Run test](#run-test) sequence diagram for more details on how exactly the Sandbox interacts with the test runner.